 No but like, my professional life has been a succession of public school teaching jobs, non-profit work, and waitressing.
 I made art in the margins, with little shows here and there, mostly benefit auctions.
 Plenty of bar gigs, playing the other kind of music most people don’t like.

 It seemed for a while, after I moved to Portland, that I could earn a living by finding a niche in the new-age spiritual solopreneurship online biz world but what made me the most money was always correlated with more exploitation: of other cultures, of overseas manufacturing labor, of my own labor, of zombie ideas like “sustainable business.”
+While solopreneurship is great for those who are looking for high paying side hustles

 I’ve been getting in trouble (albeit in relative safety) for running my mouth for a minute now, but once I really started asking why #blacklivesmatter wasn’t being put at the forefront of the work of white online personalities ostensibly dedicated to the path of liberation and personal development, I started losing followers, friends, opportunities.
 Bigtime.